naredula-jana/PerfTools/Netty_Vs_Tomcat/README.md

 # Load  vs Performance Gap
 As load increases, the Gap between Async and Sync increases.
 Sync Collapses at load of 1200/sec for large multicast.
 Here load refers to number of concurrent request and number of endpoints in the camel multicast route.
 As the load increases the following thing happens for Async and Sync servers:

-- Async:  Since total threads stays constant irrespective of load.
+Async model:  Since total threads stays constant irrespective of load.
 Firstly , the amount of idle time decreases per thread as load increases, so context switches decreases. secondly as consumer threads especially camel thread will be serving more requests before going to sleep, means the number of the producer(camel aggregator) wake-up's become less, means number of futex calls decreases, or average cpu cycles spend for IPC decreases.
+  - Context switches: As load increases the context switch will decrease since less amount of idle time.
+  - IPC: As load increases, the producer may not required wake up the consumer since consumer is processing the preveous request.

-- Sync:  As the load increases the total number of active threads increase, context switches increases proportionally.
+Sync model:  As the load increases the total number of active threads increase, context switches increases proportionally.
 As the request passing from producer(camel-aggregator) to consumer(camel-threads) increases so the fuxex call increases.
 This is exactly opposite to Async.

-Context swicthes and IPC:
-- Context switches: As active threads increases the context switches increases proportionally.
+  - Context switches: As active threads increases the context switches increases proportionally in Sync.
-- IPC: suppose there are 1 request per sec in case-1 and 1000 request per second in case-2. in  case-1 the camel-worker thread will be sleeping for every request, so the camel aggregator thread need to wake up  the camel-worker thread for every request this contributes   , whereas in case-2, by the time camel-worker process one request, other request will be in the queue this avoids the futex call. on average instead of 1 futex call per request it will be something like 0.01 futex calls per request.
+  - IPC: irrespective of load, the producer need to pick free thread from the free pool to assign the request, means it need to wake up the free thread before assignment. so as load increases the futex calls increases.

 In summary, as load increases the efficiency of IPC and context switches decreases in Sync model, on other hand for Async the efficiency of context switches and IPC increases, this makes the gap widen as load increases.